-The programs in biology provide a broad background in the biological sciences with opportunity for greater depth of study and experience in selected areas.
-The curriculum is organized into environmental, organismic, and cell-molecular areas of study.
+The programs in Biology provide a broad background in the biological sciences with opportunity for greater depth of study and experience in selected areas.
+The upper level curriculum is organized into environmental, organismic, and cell-molecular areas of study.
+While the 100-level courses are integrated across these three sub-disciplines.
 Lectures and laboratories are designed to coordinate closely in content and provide meaningful laboratory experiences, especially in experimentation.

 Students are prepared for a variety of graduate or career opportunities.
-Upon graduation, students majoring in biology typically attend graduate, medical, or dental schools and/or pursue careers in medical technology; teach science in elementary and secondary schools; do laboratory research; perform environmental science duties in government and private industry; or work in allied health areas.
+Upon graduation, students majoring in biology typically attend graduate, medical, or dental schools, pursue careers in medical technology, allied health areas, teach science in elementary and secondary schools, do laboratory research, or perform environmental science duties in government and private industry.